 Self Employed?
 You will need your SA302 to buy a home

-Over 5.5 million UK taxpayers have less than a month to submit their Self-Assessment tax returns.
-The deadline is 31 January 2019 and HMRC has warned that a penalty will apply for those who do not meet the deadline.
+Over 5.5 million UK taxpayers have less than a month to submit their Self-Assessment tax return.
+The deadline is 31 January and HMRC has warned that a penalty will apply for those who do not meet the deadline.

 The tax authority has said that millions of taxpayers are at risk of an immediate £100 fine if they miss the deadline.
 Whilst most tax is automatically deducted from workers’ wages, savings or pensions, the following list highlights whether you need to submit a tax return this January: